chasewalker26/COP4331_Project/artifacts/architecture.md

 |  Product      |Given that a user wants to scan an item, when it is scanned, it should be received and translated by the raspberry pi |  U002, U011,  |
 |  Scanner      |Given that the user has purchased the SimpleList Scanner, when they go to setup the system, then there should be minimal setup necessary for the user to allow easy and quick use.| U011,U012,U013    |

-I added one of the User stories for reference, and all of UUIDs assosciated.
+I added one of the User stories for reference, and all of the UUIDs assosciated.

 # Data Design

 ![Entity Relationship Diagram](https://github.com/chasewalker26/COP4331_Project/blob/main/artifacts/images/Entity%20Relationship%20Diagram.jpg?raw=true)

 # Business Rules

+The only business rule that defines architectural processes is the requirement that information on the website that is seen by the users always matches the information in the database.
+This rule required the design of our methods for list creation to always be ready for information in the database to be updated to provide the user with the most current information available.

 # User Interface Design